Anivice/checksum64/README.md

 This tools supports both Linux and Windows and uses CMake to bridge different building systems.

-To build this tool, using the following command on an arbitrary operating system with an arbitrary shell:
+To build this tool, use the following command on an arbitrary operating system with an arbitrary shell:

 ```bash
 git clone https://github.com/Anivice/checksum64 --depth=1 && mkdir checksum64/build && cd checksum64/build && cmake .. -DCMAKE_BUILD_TYPE=Release && cmake --build . --config Release